You Can’t Always Get The Information You Want

 “Education records” that are subject to these privacy laws encompass a wide scope of information.
 Examples of education records include: grades, housing information, class enrollment, attendance information, counseling or medical records from campus health centers, disciplinary records, tuition balance information – and much more.
 Most education records are classified as “private.”

 Schools may release private education records to third parties – including family members – only if the law permits or if the student has a signed a valid authorization.

 Of course, students themselves may release their own information as they wish.

 When may school officials release private education records to family members?

 In most circumstances, family members will need to show a signed, dated authorization for release of information.
-A form that has been developed for this use is located in the Admissions and Records Office or on-line.
+A form that has been developed for this use is located in the Welcome and One Stop Center or on-line.
 However, any document that includes the following would be valid: who is authorized to release the information; to whom the information may be released; what information may be released; the purpose for which the information may be used; the student’s notarized signature; and a date.
 A simple e-mail or phone call from the student is not a sufficient authorization.

-Send the completed form to: RCTC Admissions and Records Office.
+Send the completed form to the RCTC Welcome and One Stop Center.

 An original release form is not required.
 School officials may honor a copy of a valid release, including a fax.
 An authorization could permit disclosure of information by phone or e-mail so long as an otherwise valid release is on file.
 A form could also authorize on-going disclosures, such as grades each semester.

 We encourage you to discuss with your student signing a release before issues of access arise.
 Releases may be as broad or a limited as desired.
 You may want to remind your student of the potential negative consequences of not permitting you to have access to information like tuition balance!

 Doesn’t the fact that I pay my child’s tuition give me automatic access to information?